citrix/terraform-provider-citrixadc/README.md

 ### Set up SSL-Offloading use-case in ADC

-Here is the [Terraform Template](https://community.citrix.com/articles/automation/ssl-offloading-using-terraform/)that you follow to configure SSL Offloading.
+Here is the [Terraform Template](https://community.citrix.com/articles/automation/ssl-offloading-using-terraform/) that you follow to configure SSL Offloading.

 ### Committing changes to Citrix ADC's persistent store